parsiya/parsiya.net/content/post/2015/2015-01-06-tales-from-the-crypt-o-leaking-aes-keys.markdown

 0x8048d50:	 "ee12c03ceacdfb5d4c0e67c8f5ab3362"
 {{< /codecaption >}}

 However, notice the difference in the function name.
 It is not just called ``(0xb7ed3a21) EVP_DecryptInit_ex`` but ``(0x08048b06) EVP_DecryptInit_ex@plt``.
 Addresses are different.
-Here’s a tip which is not scientific or anything but works for me.
+Here's a tip which is not scientific or anything but works for me.
 If you see an address starting with 0×08 you are in process-land and addresses starting with 0xb are in shared library land.
 But what is this @plt?
-In short, it’s the ``Procedure Linkage Table``.
+In short, it's the ``Procedure Linkage Table``.
 The compiler does not know where ``EVP_DecryptInit_ex`` points to at runtime so it just puts the function call there (relocation) because it does not know the address of our shared library at runtime.
 Linker will get this function call and replace it with the correct address for the function (actually this is a lot more complex but PLT and Global Offset Table or GOT need their own article).
 You can read about GOT/PLT in The [ELF Object File Format by Dissection on Linux Journal](http://www.linuxjournal.com/article/1060) (search for “plt” and read 3 paragraphs including the one with lazy binding).

 ## 2.6 iOS and Android
 I am not going to go into detail about how we can monitor crypto function calls in iOS and Android as we already have two excellent tools that accomplish this. ``[redacted internal tool]`` is for iOS and ``[[redacted internal tool]]`` is for Android.
 You can make them hook into crypto function calls and find keys.
 This is left as an exercise to the reader (meaning I am too lazy).
 There are also two excellent tutorials by two of my co-workers on how to create custom hooks in iOS and Android [Substrate - hooking C on Android and iOS part1/2](https://hexplo.it/substrate-hooking-native-code-iosandroid/) and [Substrate - hooking C on Android and iOS part 2/2](https://hexplo.it/substrate-android/).